Best Buy launches internal $100K sweepstakes for vaccinated employees

 Several states also have gotten in on the sweepstakes action — including Minnesota, which recently announced incentives for 100,000 people 12 and older who receive their first doses of COVID-19 vaccine between May 27 and the end of June.
 Those prizes include state fishing licenses and passes to the Minnesota State Fair, Valleyfair and other attractions.

-Like several other major retailers, Best Buy updated its mask policy in mid-May following guidelines from the Centers for Disease Control to no longer require fully vaccinated customers or employees to have to wear masks in its stores.
+Like several other major retailers, Best Buy updated its mask policy in mid-May following guidelines from the CDC to no longer require fully vaccinated customers or employees to have to wear masks in its stores.